jmdaemon/treeleaves/design/Fields.md

 Shared By           :   File Sources,
                         File Source Tags,
 Description         :
-    A unique whole number used to identify sources of file origins.
-It is assigned to a source when it is first added to the database, and remains throughout the lifetime of the program.
+    A unique whole number used to identify various sources from where files can originate from.
+    It is assigned to a source when it is first added to the database, and remains the same throughout the lifetime of the program.
 It is rarely changed or removed.

 inherit * from Primary Key